Encoder-Only Image Registration: Experiments Results

 \subsubsection{Effects of $N_s$}

 Keeping three conv layers intact, we further study the impact of start channels \(N_s\) on the outcome.
 We compare EOIR with efficiency-driven methods, FourierNet and LessNet.
 As shown in Fig.\ref{fig:barchat}, starting from \(N_s=2\) for all methods, EOIR shows a much slower increase in parameter size compared to the other two.
 While both FourierNet and EOIR exhibit a log-linear increase in accuracy relative to multi-adds and parameter size, EOIR achieves a much better accuracy-efficiency balance than FourierNet.
 When assessed on the ACDC dataset, as shown in Table \ref{tab:ACDC}, EOIR's improvement is more pronounced.
 EOIR ($N_s=8$) surpasses VoxelMorph, the runner-up in terms of complexity, with a significant increase in Dice score while maintaining lower multi-adds and parameter size.
-Also, EOIR ($N_s=8$) reduces the parameter size by 88.8\% and multi-adds by 25.9\% compared to RDP, the runner-up in accuracy, while achieving a slightly higher Dice score.
+Also, EOIR ($N_s=8$) reduces the parameter size by 98.8\% and multi-adds by 92.9\% compared to RDP, the runner-up in accuracy, while achieving a slightly higher Dice score.

-\subsubsection{Effects of Pyramid layers $n$}
+\subsubsection{Effects of Pyramid Layers $n$}

 The number of pyramid layers $n$ determines the ability of EOIR to capture large deformation.
-We plot the curve of the registration Dice with the increasing pyramid layers, as shown in Figure~\ref{fig:dice_pyramid}.
+We plot the curve of the registration Dice with the increasing pyramid layers, as shown in Fig.~\ref{fig:dice_pyramid}.
 For intra-patient registration on ACDC, three pyramid layers are sufficient to capture the ED-ES or ES-ED deformation.
 For inter-patient registration on abdomen images, the registration Dice keeps increasing from 1-5 pyramid layers.
 Therefore, to get the optimal number of pyramid layers, priors in the registration task should be considered, while a five-layer pyramid can work for most registration tasks.
+Note that, the multi-scale supervision strategy contributes significantly to accuracy and smoothness: ablating it in favor of a single-scale loss on the top layer alone causes a 1\% Dice drop (with SDlogJ from 0.17 to 0.29) in abdominal image registration (Table \ref{tab:abdomen}, EOIR(-MS loss)).
+Furthermore, to proactively improve the model's inherent capability to handle large deformations, the training process itself could be fortified by using a pyramid with an extra level, ensuring that EOIR learns a more robust feature representation across an even wider range of motion.